EB-3 Visa for Skilled Workers and Professionals

 1. What is the EB3 Visa?

 The EB3 visa grants permanent residency (a green card) to qualified individuals.
-You may be eligible for an EB3 visa if you a skilled workers, unskilled worker, or professional.
-Approximately 40,000 EB3 visas are available each year.
+You may be eligible for an EB3 visa if you are a skilled worker, an unskilled worker, or a professional, depending on whether your position appears on an applicable EB-3 skilled jobs list and meets USCIS requirements.
+Approximately 40,000 EB-3 immigrant visa numbers are allocated each year under the statute, subject to per-country limits and possible spillover from other employment-based categories.

 While the fiscal year begins on October 1st, there is no advantage to applying at any time in the year.
 You can submit an EB3 visa application at any time.
-The EB3 visa, like most green cards, is valid for 10 years.
-You can renew the visa if needed at that point.
+The EB-3 green card is issued with a physical Permanent Resident Card (Form I-551) that is typically valid for 10 years.
+Your underlying permanent resident status does not automatically expire when the card does, but you must renew the card if it expires.

 My team and I would be happy to answer any questions about the EB3 visa.
 We would also be happy to assist both petitioners and beneficiaries with the EB3 visa application process.